Marriott’s secret award chart (Updated with the latest devaluation numbers)

 Overview

 Seal the Deal Travels has discovered that Marriott still assigns a category to each hotel.
 Further, they’ve found that most categories have strict limits to how many points can be charged for a night.
 Seal the Deal Travels used this information to create an award chart that shows current Marriott award pricing.
-The emphasis on “current” is important: Over the summer, Marriott raised the top prices for some categories.
-It’s likely that changes like that will happen again and always without notice.
+The emphasis on “current” is important: Marriott changes these pricing bands once or twice a year.

 The basic approach to finding a hotel’s award price range is as follows: